toschoch/dineral/README.md

 ### Account information
 Dineral offers to choose at program start between multiple accounts.
-Each account has to be configured in the 'properties.json' configuration file.
+Each account has to be configured in the '.dineral.yaml' configuration file.

-This file is can be found under \<your python installation>\Lib\site-packages\dineral\internaldata\properties.json

-There is a template in the same directory that can be used (must be renamed)
+After the first start of the program (that might fail due to a missing configuration file) a sample configuration file will be created in your userhome directory (e.g. ~/.dineral.yaml).

 #### Minimum configuration
 ##### Database